 Prices range from $10 for guests aged 13 to 62, $9 for seniors aged 63 and above, and $8 for children aged 4 to 12.
 Children under the age of three are admitted free of charge.

-Visitors under the age of 16 must be accompanied by someone over the age of 18.
-All swimsuits must be covered, according to State Health Department requirements.
+Visitors under the age of 16 must be accompanied by someone over 18.
+All swimsuits must be covered according to State Health Department requirements.
 Shirts and shoes must be worn at all times.

 6. Take an eye-opening walk through the Wanderer Memory Trail

 Looking for free Jekyll Island activities?
 A walk through the Wanderer Memory Trail will be an unforgettable experience.
-More than 400 African children, women, and men were brought to Jekyll Island on November 28, 1858.
+Over 400 African children, women, and men were brought to Jekyll Island on November 28, 1858.

-These prisoners were among the final groups of Africans sold into slavery in America, having been illegally brought into the country aboard the Wanderer, a luxury yacht converted into a slave ship.
+These prisoners were among the final groups of Africans sold into slavery in America, illegally brought aboard the Wanderer, a luxury yacht converted into a slave ship.

 Internal adjustments had been made to the ship to allow hundreds of slaves to be crammed into it.
-The ship was ill-equipped to transport such a large number of people, and the circumstances on board were dangerous and horrible.
+The ship was ill-equipped to transport many people, and the circumstances were dangerous and horrible.